vahidkianfar/Twitter-Sentiment-Analysis/README.md

 ## Description:
 This Project is about Retrieve tweets and doing Sentiment Analysis on twitter, You can put a username and set the number of tweets then get the tweets and results of the Analysis.

-For the purpose of analysis we used two models which you have access to both of them from various endpoints:
+For the purpose of analysis we used two models, you have access to both of them from various endpoints:

 1. Free Sentiment Analysis API (DeepAI)
 2. Our Machine Learning Model